lisavogtsf/apartment_lab_sql/apartment_lab.md

 		+ There should be also be a foreign key that references the owners table

 ###Questions
-Write down the following sql statements that are required to solve the following tasks.
+☑️Write down the following sql statements that are required to solve the following tasks.

 ```
 1. Show all the tables.